shshemi/tabiew/tutorial/tutorial.md

 import parquet sample.parquet
 ```

-Some formats, like `csv` and `fwf`, require additional arguments for proper reading.
+Some formats, like `csv` and `fwf`, accept additional arguments.
 These arguments can be specified within square brackets `[]` immediately after the format.
-For example, to import a TSV file, you can use the following command:
+For example, a TSV file could be imported using the following command:

 ```sh
 import csv[\t no-header] sample.tsv
 ```

-It goes without saying that, Not providing arguments for `csv` or `fwf` results in using defaults instead.
+It goes without saying that, Not providing arguments for `csv` or `fwf` results in using default arguments instead.

 ### Arguments for `csv` Format